mahmoudAshraf283/movieApp/README.md

 # 🎬 React Movie App

-A collaborative full-stack web application that allows users to browse, search, and explore movies and TV shows using data from the TMDB (The Movie Database) API.
+A collaborative front-end web application that allows users to browse, search, and explore movies and TV shows using data from the TMDB (The Movie Database) API.
 Built with **React**, this app features a dynamic UI, responsive design, and real-time content updates.

 ---